British-Columbia/Legislative-Assembly/1st Parliament/Bills/No. 6 - Automobile Association Act.md

     "vehicle" means any conveyance which operates on the road;

-    "tow" means the act of moving a vehicle either against the vehicle owner's wishes or knowledge, or with the vehicle owner's consent;
+    "tow" means the act of moving a vehicle either against the vehicle owner's wishes or knowledge, or with the vehicle owner's consent.

-    "peace officer" means a member of any police service or the *1st Military Police Regiment* of the *3rd Canadian Division*.

 <div align="center">
 <h2>Part 2 — Establishment</h2>